#News&Insights

 Global Trade in 2026: Holding Firm in an Era of Uncertainty

-Despite a volatile 2025 shaped by tariff hikes, geopolitical friction, and ongoing uncertainty around global supply chains, international trade proved more resilient than many expected.
-The DHL Global Connectedness Report 2026 shows that the world’s level of globalization held steady at 25% last year – matching the record high first reached in 2022.
+Despite a volatile 2025 shaped by tariff increases, geopolitical tensions, and ongoing uncertainty across global supply chains, international trade proved more resilient than many expected.
+The DHL Global Connectedness Report 2026 shows that the world’s level of globalization held steady at 25% last year—matching the record high first reached in 2022.
 In other words, cross-border flows of goods, capital, information, and people have not retreated.
-Businesses may be adapting, but they are not pulling back from global markets.
+Businesses may be adapting, but they are not stepping back from global markets.

-Trade performance in 2025 was particularly striking.
+Trade performance in 2025 was particularly notable.
 Global goods trade grew faster than in any year since 2017 (excluding the pandemic rebound).
-Early in the year, U.S. importers accelerated shipments ahead of new tariff increases.
-At the same time, China redirected exports toward non-U.S. markets, sustaining overall global volumes.
-Meanwhile, surging investment in AI infrastructure drove significant increases in trade for semiconductors, data transmission equipment, and other AI-related products – which, according to WTO estimates, accounted for 42% of goods trade growth in the first three quarters of the year.
+Early in the year, U.S. importers accelerated shipments ahead of new tariff increases, while China redirected exports toward non-U.S. markets—helping sustain overall global trade volumes.
+At the same time, rising investment in AI infrastructure drove significant growth in trade for semiconductors, data transmission equipment, and other AI-related products.
+According to WTO estimates, these categories accounted for 42% of goods trade growth in the first three quarters of the year.

-Looking ahead, higher tariffs are expected to modestly slow – but not reverse – trade expansion.
-Global goods trade is projected to grow at an average annual rate of 2.6% through 2029, in line with the past decade.
-Crucially, most global trade flows do not involve the United States, and many countries are actively diversifying partnerships and negotiating new trade agreements.
-The result is a global trading system that is continuing to stretch across longer distances and connect markets worldwide.
+Looking ahead, higher tariffs are expected to moderately slow—but not reverse—global trade expansion.
+Global goods trade is projected to grow at an average annual rate of 2.6% through 2029, broadly in line with the past decade.
+Importantly, most global trade flows do not involve the United States, and many countries are actively diversifying trade partnerships and negotiating new agreements.
+As a result, global trade continues to span longer distances and strengthen connections between international markets.

-All of which means that the outlook for cross-border business remains positive.
-Global trade is not retreating – it is reconfiguring.
-Companies that understand where flows are strengthening and which markets are deepening ties will be well positioned to capture new growth.
-And that’s where the insights from the DHL Global Connectedness Report are invaluable.
+All of which points to a positive outlook for cross-border business growth.
+Global trade is not retreating—it is evolving.
+Companies that understand where trade flows are accelerating and which markets are strengthening ties will be best positioned to capture new opportunities.
+That’s where the insights from the DHL Global Connectedness Report 2026 become invaluable.

 Key Takeaways from the DHL Global Connectedness Report 2026